Vitamin C, also

 A wide variety

-of food exists that contains vitamin C. A well-balanced diet
+of food that exists contains vitamin C. A well-balanced diet

 easily obtains the DRI for vitamin C. It is widely known by the